Curcuma [KER-koo-muh] is an elegant perennial summer plant with over 100 species.

 Curcumas are a low-maintenance in the garden.
 All they require is full/partial sun and well-moist soil to flourish.

 However, they need special care and attention during winters as these house plants do not hold well to cold weather.
+If growing in a pot store them in a frost free location.

 During winters, bring the curcuma container or pot indoors and allow them to enjoy filtered light and high humidity.